 As visitors are not permitted on Isla Choros, the tour is from the boat at a distance of 30 to 80 metres depending on sea conditions.
 The guide we had was fantastic, frequently stopping to point out Humboldt penguins, as well as other amazing wildlife like sea lions, dolphins, boobies, vultures, and the less frequently spotted Magellanic penguins.

 For me, this was the highlight of the day.
 There were so many penguins in their natural environment without human interaction.
 The language barrier wouldn’t have been an issue even without our Spanish-speaking daughter, as we simply had to follow his fingers to see where he pointed.

 After sailing around Isla Choros, we headed over to Isla Damas, where our park pass permitted us to spend one hour.
 With a white sand beach, crystal clear waters, and plenty of walking tracks, we enjoyed every minute of our time. wimming is not permitted.

 We were not lucky enough to see the few penguins on the island, but we were surrounded by stunning flora and fascinating wildlife.
 It didn’t take us long to know why some people call it a small Galapagos.

 Getting Boat Tickets and Island Passes for Isla Damas

 - Bring cash.
-You will need 10,000 pesos per person ($15 USD) for the boat, and 6,000 pesos per person ($9 USD) for the pass to enter the island, and 300 pesos (45c USD) to use the bathroom.
+We needed 10,000 pesos per person ($15 USD) for the boat, 6,000 pesos per person ($9 USD) for the pass to enter the island, and 300 pesos (45c USD) to use the bathroom.

 - Carry your passport (or at least a copy).
 You will need to include your passport number on the paperwork that allows you to take the boat.
 No one checked for our passports, but I was glad I had it, just in case.